mateusz-iwanski/PersonalWebApi/README.md

 2. Change Program.cs to use `nlogsettings_azureinsightsapp.json` instead of `nlogsettings.json`.`
 2. Add the `instrumentationKey` and `EndpointAddress` from your insights application in the `nlogsettings_azureinsightsapp.json`.

+### Azure Storage Account

+The project is configured to use Azure Storage Account.
+To use it, follow the steps below:

+1. Rename `appsettings_schema.json` to `appsettings.json`.
+2. Add the `ConnectionString:AzureBlobStorageConnection` from your Azure storage account in the `appsettings.json`.
+3. Change `Azure` in the `appsettings.json` file.
+By default, use a temporary store whose data is automatically deleted after ttl and a static library where files are not deleted.

 ## Template

-1. **Local** A branch called `TemplateAPI-branch` is available, which serves as a template with the main API features without any additional functionality.
+1. **Local settings**: A branch called `TemplateAPI-branch` is available, which serves as a template with the main API features without any additional functionality.
 After downloading the branch for your new API project, change the project name, solution name, namespaces, etc., and read the 'Getting Started' section from the branch `README.md`.
-2. **Azure** A brach called `TemaplateApi-Azure-AppServices-branch` is available.
+2. **Azure settings**: A branch called `TemaplateApi-Azure-AppServices-branch` is available.
 It is ready to be deployed to Azure as an App Service.
 It serves as a template with the main API features without any additional functionality.
 After downloading the branch for your new API project, change the project name, solution name, namespaces, etc., and read the 'Getting Started' section from the branch `README.md`.